ColinTimBarndt/cc-haendlerspiel-backend-rs/net_traffic.md

 # Network Traffic Protocol

-The Haendlerspiel-Protocol (HSP) uses TCP for network communication.
+The Haendlerspiel-Protocol (HSP) uses TCP with TLS encryption for network communication.
-Packets are sent over the streams using the following encoding specification.
+Packets are serialized using the following specification.
 If there is any error in the connection, the connection is immediately shut down.

 ## Data Types

-Each packet is encoded using the following data types:
+Each packet is encoded using the following data types.
+Note that all numeric types are using LITTLE ENDIAN byte order and not big endian.
+This choice was made because LE is the native byte order of most modern processors.

 | Type   | Bytes | Description                     |
 | ------ | ----: | ------------------------------- |